Lentiviral Transduction Troubleshooting

 Cells are sensitive to lentiviral treatment: Use a lower amount of lentivirus and change the growth media 4 hours after transduction

 No expression of the expression construct: The maximal expression is expected 72 hours after infection.
 Some cell line show delayed expression.
 Measure again after 96 hours

 If you plan on repeating this experiment, follow these tips to make things easier

 - Use healthy cells that are well maintained, passaged regularly and free of contaminations

 - Use lentiviral expression constructs of high quality

 - Make sure you have a high titer (>10^8 IFU/ml)

 - Always use a positive control

 Hopefully by following these tips your problems will soon become a thing of the past.
-If you're still having issues - or have extra tips - let us or the community know in the comments!
+If you're still having issues - or have extra tips - let us know via the livechat function!